FolkLab: Where Jewish Learning and Community Intersect

 Q: Is Hineni going away?

 A: No. The central mission and core programs will endure under a new name — and new stewardship.
-FolkLab seeks to preserve the spirit and substance that has been inherited and increase entry points for Jewish learning, contemplative practice, and experiential education throughout the Twin Cities.
+FolkLab seeks to preserve the spirit and substance that has been inherited and increase entry points for Jewish learning and community throughout the Twin Cities and online.

 Q: Will my favorite classes continue?